xnimorz/use-debounce/README.md

 The simplest way to start playing around with use-debounce is with this CodeSandbox snippet: https://codesandbox.io/s/kx75xzyrq7

+More complex example with searching for matching countries using debounced input: https://codesandbox.io/s/rr40wnropq (thanks to https://twitter.com/ZephDavies)

 ## Simple debouncing

 According to https://twitter.com/dan_abramov/status/1060729512227467264